awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 but ideally should be written programmatically, so a developer can write implement these rules in test manifest generation code.

 Evaluation rules are a useful abstraction to determine a given test scenario's expected result.
 A list of independent rules is flexible and maintainable.
 A list of rules that maintain the same interface (reads input configuration; outputs success/fail) makes evaluating these rules programmable.

-### Multiple errors (TODO)

-An input configuration SHOULD only be deterministic of a single error.
-If a single input configuration can result in multiple errors, it SHOULD NOT be written.
-For example,
-if a test scenario specifies that `decrypt` provides incorrect `reproducedEncryptionContext` to a requried encryption context CMM but also specifies a key that cannot decrypt the encrypted value, that scenario should not be specified.

-(Is the above accurate?
-Do we need some method to determine precedence of errors? ex. if the decrypt key is wrong, but the reproduced EC is also wrong, should that be allowed and we should just pick the first error?)